rehierl/node-tree-outliner/1-2-node-trees/3-5-token-sequence.md

 and the end of processing a token sequence:

 * `BEGIN` may be used to mark the beginning.
-This constant can be seen to correspond with operations needed to initialize a process (i.e. allocate certain resources).
+This constant can be seen to correspond with operations needed to initialize a process (e.g. allocate resources).
 In short: The execution is about to begin.
 * `END` may be used to mark the end.
-This constant can be seen to correspond with operations that are required to finalize a process (i.e. release certain resources).
-In short: The execution is about to end.
+This constant can be seen to correspond with operations that are required to finalize a process (e.g. release allocated resources).
+In short: All tokens were executed and the execution is about to end.

 The `END` constant therefore has an additional meaning: That is, the last token was already executed.
 Because of that, the traversal of the tree has